jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

+- handle can't copy bug
 - automatically analyze component for props
-- test in other projects using `kitbook: file:../../../kitbook/packages/kitbook/package`

 - variant grid

 - Add full-screen focus view for sandbox